 Admit it, we've all been deceived by its pleasant smell, thinking that it's sweet, only to taste its bitterness.
 Believe it or not, some types of coffee are an acquired taste.

-Do you have this feeling that every time you do baking, you have this strong urge to drink a cup of vanilla extract while popping out the cap?
+Do you ever have this feeling that every time you bake, you have a strong urge to drink a cup of vanilla extract after popping off the cap?

 Candles are typically sold with very pleasant scents.
-Most of us have never tried eating the waxy part of the candle (and never will do anyway), but mostly we assume it's just as bitter as soap.
+Most of us have never tried eating the waxy part of the candle (and never will, anyway), but mostly we assume it's just as bitter as soap.

 How is this not higher?
 At least coffee is edible.

 Certain teas, I'll give you that.
-Remember that time when an aroma of tea delightfully struck your nose, encouraging you to taste it but only to be disappointed once you found out its actual flavor?
+Remember that time when the aroma of tea delightfully struck your nose, encouraging you to taste it, only to be disappointed once you found out its actual flavor?

-If you imagine the smell of the color green, you'd typically associate that with grass.
-Freshly cut grass typically smells pleasant, but it tastes what it smells.
-More of a bland scent rather than awful unless you're a cow.
+If you imagine the smell of the color green, you'd typically associate it with grass.
+Freshly cut grass generally smells pleasant, but it tastes as it smells: more of a bland scent rather than awful, unless you're a cow.

-Fruits usually contain a citrus smell (wow what a revelation), and taste sweet, but not with lemons.
+Fruits usually have a citrus smell (wow, what a revelation), and taste sweet, but not lemons.

-Practically the same as soap, just contains more varieties of pleasant smells.
+Practically the same as soap, just with more varieties of pleasant smells.

-Some scents of soap can smell pleasant, but nobody wants to taste its bitter side.
+Some scents of soap can smell pleasant, but nobody wants to taste their bitter side.

 Though not meant to be eaten, most flowers are supposed to smell good.
-Surprisingly some flowers are edible, and are a good addition to salads.
+Surprisingly, some flowers are edible and make a good addition to salads.

-Perfumes are good to smell and smells like heaven but it tastes like hell.
-Perfumes are not meant to be as a drink.
+Perfumes smell good and seem like heaven, but they taste like hell.
+Perfumes are not meant to be consumed as a drink.

-Typically like soap, but leaves a powdery to a chalky texture substance in your mouth, with a bitter undertone.
+Much like soap, it leaves a powdery to chalky texture in your mouth, with a bitter undertone.

-Depends on the scent of the lotion, but I can assure some scents smell pretty good.
+It depends on the scent of the lotion, but I can assure you that some scents smell pretty good.